Trinidad, Cuba: Ultimate Travel Guide

 Valle de los Ingenios

-A visit to Trinidad isn’t complete without a visit to the neighboring Valle de los Ingenios, part of the UNESCO World Heritage designation area for the city, and an important part of shaping Cuba’s history.
+A visit to Trinidad isn’t complete without a visit to the neighboring Valle de los Ingenios, part of the UNESCO World Heritage designation area for the city and an important part of Cuban history.

-Today a visit to the area means taking in the beautiful scenery of the three valleys that form the area (Valle Santa Rosa, Valle San Luis and Valle Meyer), visits to the former sugar plantations that shaped the region, and the opportunity to learn so much about Cuban history, past and present.
+Today a visit to the area means taking in the beautiful scenery of the three valleys that form the area – Valle Santa Rosa, Valle San Luis, and Valle Meyer – and learning about the region’s role in Cuba’s history as the world’s most important producer of sugar.
+Visitors can explore the former sugar plantations that shaped the region, taking the opportunity to learn about Cuban history, past and present.

 Things To Do in the Valle de los Ingenios